Jun 14, 2019

 JAD: And the IQ test helped them figure that out?

 PAT: In a way, yeah.
-Because the thing about an IQ test is it’s made up of all these subtests.
-And so the psychologist was able to use it to figure out Justin was fine with math.
+Because the thing about an IQ test is it's made up of all these subtests.
+And so the psychologist was able to use it to figure out that Justin was fine with math.
 His memory was fine.
-He had a good vocabulary, processing speed and puzzle solving abilities were fine, you know.
-So they were able to rule all these things out and investigate the root of the problem.
-Which turned out to just be his really active imagination.
+He had a good vocabulary, processing speed and puzzle-solving abilities were fine.
+You know. so they were able to rule all these things out and investigate the root of the problem, which turned out to just be his really active imagination.

 BRANDON GAMBLE: There was a period, and I would say from like the 1930s all the way through the '80s, people would just give the IQ or cognitive tests.